 Daum, founding president of the New England Chapter of the Institute of Classical Architecture and Art and a current board member, will discuss how these two Early Modern architectural styles exhibited in Hedmark’s work drew upon Swedish architectural history to address the demands of an increasingly industrialized and urbanized Sweden.
 Just as the Postmodern architects of the 1980s turned to History and ornament as a reaction to the corporate austerity of Mid-Century Modernism, the Nordic Classicists sought to reconcile their native architectural traditions with a developing modern state.

-This program is presented as part of Boston Design Week 2020 in partnership with The New England Chapter of the Institute of Classical Architecture and Art.
+This program is presented in partnership with The New England Chapter of the Institute of Classical Architecture and Art.

 Saturday, February 4th, 2023 | 1pm | free – $8 suggested donation | register here